DataDog/datadog-agent/docs/public/components/creating-components.md

     you at initialization.
 Be careful of cycling dependencies.

 For the output of the component, populate the `Provides` struct with the return values.
-=== ":octicons-file-code-16: comp/compression/impl-zstd/component.go"
+=== ":octicons-file-code-16: comp/compression/impl-zstd/compressor.go"
     ```go
     package implzstd

     import (
-        // Always import the component def folder, so that you can return a 'def.Component' type.
+        // Always import the component def folder, so that you can return a 'compression.Component' type.
-        "github.com/DataDog/datadog-agent/comp/compression/def"
+        compression "github.com/DataDog/datadog-agent/comp/compression/def"
     )

     // Here, list all the types your component is going to return.
 You can return as many types as you want; all of them are available through Fx in other components.